att14/trib.one/tribone/templates/markdown/resume.md

 ### Software Engineer [^Y1]

-* Application developer focused on B2B APIs for data ingestion and syndication.
+* Lead project to create a generic data ingestion system from planning to implementation to maintenance.
 * Facilitated Yelp's purchase of Qype by ingesting all company and review data.
+* Enabled partnerships with menu data providers to offer this data on the business pages of Yelp.
-* Enabled Apple Map's integration with differential based data dumps of businesses and reviews.
+* SUpported Apple Maps integration with differential based data dumps of businesses and reviews using Elastic MapReduce.

 ## University of Pittsburgh
 ### BS, Computer Science[^P1]